grrrwaaa/courses/film6246/design.md

 **Scale**

 - The head-height above ground should be consistent with the immersant's own height, whether sitting or standing.
+- Real-world movement is more comfortable.
+Humans walk at ~1.4 meters per second (this is much slower than 'walking' in most video games).

 - Objects drawn from the real-world should have consistent and usually accurate scale.
+- On the other hand, miniature worlds work well -- about table-sized + 3rd person view

 > The rendered image must correspond directly with the user's physical movements; do not manipulate the gain of the virtual camera’s movements.
 A single global scale on the entire head model is fine (e.g. to convert feet to meters, or to shrink or grow the player), but do not scale head motion independent of interpupillary distance (IPD). - [Best practices, Oculus](https://developer.oculus.com/documentation/intro-vr/latest/concepts/bp_intro/)

-- Real-world movement is more comfortable.
-Humans walk at ~1.4 meters per second (this is much slower than 'walking' in most video games).
+- Avoid confined spaces.

 **Choose an experience that is not familiar**